hcsaustrup/inside-nova-pro/Documentation/Software/OS.md

 ### Storage

-All storage resides an NVRAM chip on the [CPU Board](../Hardware/CPU-Board.md).
+All storage resides an NVRAM chip on the [SOM](../Hardware/SOM.md).
 It appears as 4 different disks:

 | Device       | Size | Notes                                      |
 | ------------ | ---- | ------------------------------------------ |